Drew Spence

-Drew Spence (born 23 October 1992) is a professional footballer who plays as a midfielder for Women's Super League club Tottenham Hotspur.
+Drew Spence (born 23 October 1992) is a professional footballer who plays as a midfielder for and captains Women's Super League club Tottenham Hotspur.
 Born in England she played for the England national football team in 2015, and as of 2021, represents Jamaica.

 Club career

 Chelsea

 Chelsea and England teammate Gilly Flaherty recalled playing alongside Spence in the Arsenal Centre of Excellence.
 Spence progressed to Fulham's youth team, before signing for Chelsea in 2008.

 Spence and Chelsea reached the FA Women's Cup final for the first time in 2012, but were eventually beaten by Birmingham City in a penalty shootout after twice taking the lead in a 2–2 draw.
 Spence's effort was saved by Becky Spencer.
 In 2015, Spence won her first ever major trophy, in the 2015 FA Women's Cup Final at Wembley Stadium.
 Spence secured her first FA WSL title as her team beat Sunderland 4–0 in October 2015 to secure the League and Cup "double".
 At the end of the season Spence signed a new two-year contract with Chelsea.

 During a 5-0 thrashing by Arsenal in October 2018, Spence left Kim Little nursing a broken leg with what Arsenal's website described as a "heavy tackle".
 The match officials were criticised for failing to send off Spence, who left Little ruled out for around ten weeks.
 In 2020 Spence signed a new contract that saw her stay with Chelsea until June 2022.